ISL Announces Global Broadcasters for Season Three (2021)

 Singapore: starhub

-Cambodia, Hong Kong, Indonesia, Laos, Malaysia, Brunei, Philippines, Thailand, East Timor and Singapore: y BeIn Sports
+Cambodia, Hong Kong, Indonesia, Laos, Malaysia, Brunei, Philippines, Thailand, East Timor and Singapore: and be into sports

 Japan: Asahi TV